 Over‑Interpreting a Single Score

 One of the biggest pitfalls is treating a 22 out of 25 as the whole story.
 Numbers don’t exist in a vacuum.
-If the criteria are weighted unevenly, a high total might mask weak areas.
-Take this case: a test might give 60 percent of the grade to a single project.
-Scoring 22 out of 25 could hide a low project score that drags the overall result down.
+On top of that, if the criteria are weighted unevenly, a high total might mask weak areas.
+Here's a good example: a test might give 60 percent of the grade to a single project.
+Even so, scoring 22 out of 25 could hide a low project score that drags the overall result down.
 Look at the breakdown before you draw conclusions.

 Ignoring Context

 Context is king.
-Plus, a 22 out of 25 from a peer‑reviewed journal article might be modest, while the same score from a customer satisfaction survey could be downright impressive.
-Worth adding: the expectations attached to the source matter.
+Still, the expectations attached to the source matter.
+That said, a 22 out of 25 from a peer‑reviewed journal article might be modest, while the same score from a customer satisfaction survey could be downright impressive.
 If you’re comparing scores across different domains, make sure the scales are comparable, or you’ll end up with a distorted picture.

 Practical Tips for Using the Score